• Home

 A Michael Jordan Rookie graded PSA 5

-However, one year prior (1985), Star Company held the only NBA card license and produced several Michael Jordan cards, which some consider to be rookie cards, yet are officially labeled as 'Extended Rookie Cards' or XRC for short.
+However, one year prior (1985), Star Company held the only NBA card license.
+It produced several Michael Jordan cards, which some consider to be rookie cards, yet are officially labeled as ‘Extended Rookie Cards’ or XRC for short.

 Are Star Basketball Michael Jordan Cards Considered Rookie Cards?